 When you can get a fuels tax refund

 If you buy fuel with tax included in the price and use it in a nontaxable way, you can apply for a refund.
 You must have receipts that show you paid the Idaho tax.
 Bulk purchases will require withdrawal records.
 Mileage records are required if you claim nontaxable miles.

 "Gasoline" includes ethanol and related blends.
 People who buy at least 50 gallons of gasoline in a year could get a refund if they use it in:

 - Unregistered off-road equipment (snowmobiles and motorcycles don't qualify)

 - Motor vehicle auxiliary engines (power take-off equipment doesn't qualify)

-- Most motor vehicles that aren't registered (motor vehicles required to be registered don't qualify)
+- Motor vehicles that aren't required to be licensed

 - Commercial motor boats (personal pleasure boats don't qualify)